Sprout was our third titan arum to bloom.

 Sprout Is Rare

-If you followed the adventures of Spike last August and thrilled to the spectacular bloom of Alice the Amorphophallus in September, you may wonder, “What’s so rare about titan No. 3?”
+If you followed the adventures of Spike in August 2015 and thrilled to the spectacular bloom of Alice the Amorphophallus in September 2015, you may wonder, “What’s so rare about titan No. 3?”

 Yet a corpse flower in bloom is a rare phenomenon, both in the wild and in the horticultural world.